dshah1901/Project-49-NotOptimusPrime/README.md

-# Not Optimus Prime : A ASR for dysarthric individuals using transformers.
+# Project: 49: Not Optimus Prime

+ A ASR for dysarthric individuals using transformers.

 ## Setup environment